Wrinkle and Scar Revision

 Ongoing Treatments are Possible: Other resurfacing methods cannot be repeated indefinitely because they eventually thin the skin and create photosensitivity.
 But needling can be repeated safely because the dermis becomes thicker in the treated areas instead of thinner.
 Also, other resurfacing methods must avoid the delicate eye area, but needling can safely treat areas around the eyes such as “Crow’s Feet.”
 It can also be performed safely on skin that previously had laser re-surfacing treatments or dermabrasion.

 How is the Procedure Performed?

-Maryam Vakili performs needling using her digital tattoo equipment and safety needles—but she will not inject anything into your body and will not implant any color pigments.
+Your aesthetic specialist performs needling using digital tattoo equipment and safety needles—but they will not inject anything into your body and will not implant any color pigments.
 This procedure is “dry needling,” so it is also referred to as a dry tattoo or dry tattooing.
-Maryam first applies a topical anesthetic to numb the treatment area so the procedure will not be painful.
-She then inserts a sterile needle 1 to 2 millimeters into the skin (epidermis and top layer of the dermis) to create shallow puncture wounds.
-She guides the needle to make multiple insertions within the borders of a line, wrinkle, or scar.
+The specialist first applies a topical anesthetic to numb the treatment area so the procedure will not be painful.
+They then insert a sterile needle 1 to 2 millimeters into the skin (epidermis and top layer of the dermis) to create shallow puncture wounds.
+They guide the needle to make multiple insertions within the borders of a line, wrinkle, or scar.
 The dry needling causes pinpoint bleeding that is minimal and stops quickly.
 Your body’s natural healing process is activated at that point and the rest is up to your own collagen production.